IABTechLab/uid2docs/docs/sdks/uid2-sdk-ref-python.md

 * Send this identity as a JSON string back to the client (to use in the [identity field](../sdks/client-side-identity.md#initopts-object-void)) using the following:

-  `token_generate_response.get_identity_json_string()` //Note: this method returns `None` if the user has opted out, so be sure to handle that case.
+  `token_generate_response.get_identity_json_string()` //Note: If the user has opted out, this method returns None, so be sure to handle that case.

 ### Server-Only Integration

 If you're using server-only integration (see [Publisher Integration Guide, Server-Only](../guides/custom-publisher-integration.md)):

 1. Store this identity as a JSON string in the user's session, using the `token_generate_response.get_identity_json_string()` function.
-This method returns `None` if the user has opted out, so be sure to handle that case.
+If the user has opted out, this method returns `None`, so be sure to handle that case.
-2. To retrieve the user's UID2 token, use:
+2. To retrieve the user's UID2 token, use the following:

    ```
    identity = token_generate_response.get_identity()
    if identity:
       advertising_token = identity.get_advertising_token()
    ```
-4. When the user accesses another page, or on a timer, determine whether a refresh is needed:
+3. Periodically check if the user's UID2 token should be refreshed.
+This can be done at fixed intervals using a timer, or can be done whenever the user accesses another page:
    1. Retrieve the identity JSON string from the user's session, and then call the following function that takes the identity information as input and generates an `IdentityTokens` object:

       `identity = IdentityTokens.from_json_string(identityJsonString)`